mcleu/PyAPT/README.md

 **Contact**

 This is still a rough copy that I am improving as I work on my project.
-Please report any bugs, and feel free to email me comments or suggestions.
+Please report any bugs, and feel free to let me know of any comments or suggestions.
+*Please report bugs and questions by [creating an issues](https://github.com/mcleung/PyAPT/issues)* That way, others can see your questions and contribute to them too.
 Even better: make the changes and push them back to me!

 Michael Leung
-mcleung@stanford.edu